bschne/fs21-socomp-research-project/README.md

 ## Database

 Due to large filesize, the full database of tweets collected is not included in this repository.
-The latest version can be found at https://drive.google.com/file/d/1dNbd9WeHmkAWdMU0QUp2lgDQ1QCaGxw9/view?usp=sharing
+The download link is included in our project report.